tibordp/terraform-hcloud-dualstack-k8s/README.md

 Read these notes carefully before using this module in production.

 - Control plane services that use host networking, such as etcd, kubelet and api-server bind on a public IP.
 This is not a problem per se since these components all use mTLS for communication, but appropriate Hetzner Firewall rules can be added (make sure to allow UDP port 24601 for Wireguard node-to-node tunnels)
 - Wigglenet is a custom network plugin with a smaller community than mainstream alternatives like Cilium or Calico.
 It has been used successfully for several years, though primarily in smaller-scale deployments.
-NetworkPolicy support was added in v0.5.0 and is relatively new, so don't use it as your only line of defense.
 - kubelet serving certificates are self-signed.
 This can be an issue for metrics-server.
 See [here for details and workarounds](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#kubelet-serving-certs).
 - Some restrictions on day-2 operations.
 The following are supported seamlessly, but other changes will likely require the manual steps:
    - Node replacement (see notes above for control plane nodes)
    - Vertical scaling of node (changing the server type)
    - Horizontal scaling (changing node count).
    - Changing cluster addons settings (Wigglenet firewall settings, Hetzner API token for the Hetzner CCM and CSI).
-- As kube-proxy is configured to use IPVS mode, `load-balancer.hetzner.cloud/hostname: <hostname>` must be set on all `LoadBalancer` services, otherwise healthchecks will fail and the service will not be accessible from outsie the cluster (see [this issue](https://github.com/kubernetes/kubernetes/issues/79783) for more details)

 In addition some caveats for dual-stack clusters in general: